lurchmath/lurchmath.github.io/docs/tut-05-assumptions.md

 statement is not a complete proof, even if all the statements but one have green check marks on them.

+## Why is Lurch so nice?

 We chose to have Lurch behave this way because it permits students to assemble a proof in any order.
-For example, many instructors teach students to work "from the outside in," building some of the starting lines and some of the concluding lines for a proof, before filling in one or two insightful steps in the middle that connects it all together.
+For example, many instructors teach students to work "from the outside in," building some of the starting lines and some of the concluding lines for a proof, before filling in one or two insightful steps in the middle that connect it all together.
 For example, we will later see examples of proofs like the following, and Lurch will grade most of the work as correct.

 !!! example